By: Sarah Stone

 These short-term programs last as long as standard vacations, often cost about the same (we’ll talk about trip costs shortly), and—of course—incorporate a service project.
 Overall, these programs are structured to engage many short-term volunteers over a long period, meaning you likely won’t see immediate results of your work.

-Popular and volunteer vacations can include renovation and beautification, trail maintenance and beach cleanup, and research and information gathering.
+Popular volunteer vacations can include renovation and beautification, trail maintenance and beach cleanup, and research and information gathering.

 Long-term volunteering abroad